omar93939/PuzzleMe/README.md

 The largest feature allowing for some idea of "future-proofing" is the implementation of the SQL Database and its tables.

+script.js controls the movement and the initial loading of the 2048 grid.
+Grid.js contains the logic for creating the 2048 grid (creating the rows and cells inside those rows which will have the capability of containing 'tiles' within them).
+Tile.js contains the logic (more so the information) of a 'Tile'.
+A tile is essentially just an 'attribute' which a cell can have (or lack), describing its purpose in the 2048 game (a "2" tile, a "4" tile, an "8" tile, etc. up to 2048).
+Lastly, transition-in-out.js contains simple (minimal) logic which controls the very simple transition which plays upon loading a new page on the web app.

 A demonstration of the web application, as well as going over some of the code, can be seen on the video linked at the top and below:
 ## (https://youtu.be/azbpTCtYaBw)